MiernikA/Crud-Canals/README.md

 ### Backend

-1. Navigate to the `backend` directory.
+1. Navigate to the 'root of the project' (backend) directory.
 2. Install dependencies by running `composer install`.
 3. Run database migrations using `php artisan migrate`.
 4. Start the Laravel server with `php artisan serve`.

 ### Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the '../react' (frontend) directory.
 2. Install dependencies by running `npm install`.
 3. Start the development server with `npm run dev`.
 4. Once the servers are running, you can access the application by opening your web browser and visiting `http://localhost:3000`.